bohlender/blog/content/blog/solving-a-logic-synthesis-puzzle-via-sat-smt/index.md

 {{< highlight-file "gen_smt2.py" Python 58 61 >}}

 Feel free to experiment with [the implementation](gen_smt2.py), feed the generated instances into SMT solvers and interpret the found solutions before continuing with the SAT-based approach.
-I've attached the [full adder synthesis instance](full_adder.smt2) to this post, so you don't have run the generator.
+I've attached the full adder synthesis [SMT instance](full_adder.smt2) to this post, so you don't have run the generator.
+The solution I get describes the following circuit:
 {{< figure src="gfx/full_adder.svg" title="Visualisation of synthesised full adder" width="350px" >}}

 Nevertheless, the quantifiers, uninterpreted functions and cardinality constraints render the instance arising from the introductory puzzle too difficult to be solved within several days.
 Therefore, in the next section, we reduce the characterisation to [propositional logic](https://en.wikipedia.org/wiki/Propositional_calculus), trading off the complexity of our constraints against a larger instance, and end up with a standard approach for SAT-based logic synthesis.
-While the SMT-based synthesis of a full adder takes about a second on my machine, the [corresponding SAT instance](full_adder.cnf) can be solved in milliseconds.
+While the SMT-based synthesis of a full adder may take a few seconds, the [corresponding SAT instance](full_adder.cnf) will be [solvable in milliseconds](full_adder.log).

 ## SAT-based Logic Synthesis
 To make our problem approachable via SAT solving, we must reformulate the constraints to be free of quantifiers and uninterpreted functions.
-The cardinality constraints are less of a problem since (i) many SAT solvers support them, and (ii) Z3 can reduce them to propositional logic for us.
+The cardinality constraints are less of a problem since (i) many SAT solvers support them, and (ii) Z3 can also reduce them to propositional logic for us.
 {{< note >}}
 Strictly speaking, non-logical symbols like <q>=</q> are not part of propositional logic either but are easily reduced to it.
 As with the cardinality constraints, Z3 does this automatically for us.
 {{</ note >}}

 ### Eliminating the Existential Quantifier
-The first step of this reduction is understanding the $\exists$-quantified gate outputs as functions of the $\forall$-quantified inputs.
+The first step of this reduction is understanding the $\exists$-quantified gate outputs as functions of the $\forall$-quantified circuit inputs.
-Clearly, the gates' outputs depend on the chosen inputs.
+Clearly, the gates' outputs depend on the current inputs.
 With this in mind, our example constraint $(3)$ can be rewritten as follows:
 {{< math >}}
 \tag{4}